 Not Taking Enough Time: Setting up a camp, especially the right way, takes some time.
 Don’t be in a hurry or else you run the risk of damaging your tent.

 Not Practicing: Yes we are going to say it again.
 The biggest mistake campers make is not practicing setting up their tent before their trip.

-Urban Dare is an online blog that writes resourceful content about outdoor sports.
+Urban Dare is an online resource that writes informative and entertaining content about outdoor sports.
 From how-to guides to product reviews, Urban Dare is the place to learn about what you need to have fun and be safe in the great outdoors.